wendyverdonk93/docs/content/tools/transactions-api-endpoint/_index.md

 ## Introduction

-The transactions API endpoint returns the data of transactions under your account.
+The transactions API endpoint returns the data of transactions that are associated with your account.
 Using this endpoint, you can automate business operations by matching records at a transaction level.
 This page provides information about the endpoint and its usage.

 To get started, we examine four common use cases: